Cassie Bradley

-Cassie Bradley (born 18 November 1993) is an English actress known for her work with Sam Mendes and Marianne Elliott at the National Theatre and her screen appearances on BBC, ITV and Channel 5 including Coronation Street, Torvill and Dean and McDonald & Dodds.
+Cassie Bradley is a British actress known for her work with Sam Mendes and Marianne Elliott at the National Theatre and her screen appearances on BBC, ITV and Channel 5 including Coronation Street, Torvill and Dean and McDonald & Dodds.
 She trained at the Oxford School of Drama.

 During 2025, she appeared in a revival of Nick Payne's two-hander, One Day When We Were Young at London's Park Theatre.
 Directed by James Haddrell, Bradley and her co-star Barney White were praised for "beautiful performances that anchor romance across time".